opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/retrieve_administrative_divisions.rst

     * Field which contains the geo point the processor will use to retrieve the administrative divisions
     * yes
   * * Country
-    * The country where the points are located.
-If the points are not confined to a single country, use the 'World' country.
+    * Choose the country where the geo points are located.
+If the geo points are not confined into a single country, use the 'World' country.
     * yes
   * * Administrative Level
-    * Choose an administrative level, for the chosen country.
+    * Choose an administrative level of the chosen country.
 If you chose the 'World' country, it is a choice between 1 (largest scale) and 7 (smallest scale).
 See the **Referentials** section to know which administrative levels are available depending on the country where the geo point is ; and to know what the levels actually correspond to.
     * yes
   * * Output Division Name
     * Field where the name of the chosen administrative division will be displayed.
 It can be an existing field chosen from the list, or a new field created for that purpose (in that case, choose **Input text** from the list and write the name of the new field in the text area below).